 Su-Lin has been active in the Singapore arts scene for more than two decades, specifically in the areas of education, community, creative producing, and interdisciplinary collaborations.
 She has worked with various arts organisations before co-founding ArtsWok in 2013.

-Su-Lin produces community theatre and festivals in collaboration with the public, people and private sectors, and has worked with numerous schools, social service, community and health organisations to incorporate arts processes and approaches into their programmes, including the development and writing of training toolkits.
-She also develops and facilitates capability development programmes and initiatives on arts-based community development.
+Su-Lin produces community theatre and festivals in collaboration with the public, people, and private sectors.
+She has worked with numerous schools, social service, community, and health organisations to incorporate arts processes and approaches into their programmes, including the development and writing of training toolkits.
+Su-Lin also develops and facilitates capability development programmes and initiatives on arts-based community development.

-“Co-founding and managing ArtsWok has been such an adventure and meaningful journey.
-It is a deeply felt, humanistic and spiritual response to the desire to create, and bridge communities, in order for all of us to have opportunities to relate authentically, to fulfil our potential, and co-create the society in which we exist.
-Tackling thorny social issues, and collaborations can be challenging and requires time but is essential if we want real change, if we want different ways of being and relating.
+“Co-founding and managing ArtsWok has been such an adventure and a meaningful journey.
+It is a deeply felt, humanistic, and spiritual response to the desire to create and bridge communities, in order for all of us to have opportunities to relate authentically, fulfil our potential, and co-create the society in which we exist.
+Tackling thorny social issues, and collaborations can be challenging and requires time, but is essential if we want real change, if we want different ways of being and relating.
 The arts provide meaningful and powerful ways to ask critical questions, to reveal truths, to generate and deepen relationships, and to imagine, rehearse and create new realities.
-I am so grateful for this space ArtsWok occupies to experiment, play hard, collaborate and contribute towards community development in Singapore.”
+I am so grateful for this space ArtsWok occupies to experiment, play hard, collaborate, and contribute towards community development in Singapore.”

 SEAH SZE YUNN